becky82/mteh/extra_chars/characters-to-know-exist.md

 This list is not comprehensive.
 Many of these characters are included in MteH as they are used outside of pronouns.

-Nowadays, "ta" (also written "Ta" or "TA") is sometimes used as a gender-neutral second-person pronoun:
+Nowadays, "ta" (also written "Ta" or "TA") is sometimes used as a gender-neutral third-person pronoun:

 > ![Screenshot of TA pronoun](./misc/Screenshot_of_TA_pronoun.png)
 >